MorphiaOrg/critter/README.md

         <version>${critter.version}</version>
     </dependency>

-*Critter also requires morphia 0.110 and 2.13.0 of the mongo-java-driver.*
+*Critter also requires morphia 0.110 and 2.13.0 of the mongo-java-driver and is built for Java 8.*

 What difference does it make?
 -----------------------------